-In order to take care of the kids, prepare meals, plan appointments and organize everyday life, parents are the first ones on their feet and the last ones in bed in the evening.
-When the little ones can't sleep at night or demand everything from you during the day, sleepless nights and tiredness are often pre-programmed.
-In order to cope with the turbulence of everyday life, however, a good and restful night's sleep is very important, because mum and dad have to look after the children as well as themselves and have to be particularly resilient and efficient in family life.
+In order to take care of the children, prepare meals, plan appointments and organize everyday life, parents are the first to get up and the last to go to bed in the evening.
+If the little ones can't sleep at night or demand everything from you during the day, sleepless nights and tiredness are often inevitable.
+In order to be able to cope with the turbulent everyday life, however, a good and restful sleep is very important, because mum and dad have to take care of the children as well as themselves and be particularly resilient and efficient in family life.

-Children can disturb their parents' night sleep for up to six years, but young parents in particular suffer from a lack of sleep and sleep disorders.
-This is due, among other things, to children's need for sleep.
-They need the most sleep in the first few years of life and only learn to adapt their sleep and wake phases to the natural day-night rhythm as they get older.
-For this reason, mothers and fathers must repeatedly interrupt their own sleep and forego important hours of regeneration.
+Children can disturb their parents' sleep at night for up to six years, but young parents in particular suffer from sleep deprivation and sleep disorders.
+This is partly due to the need for sleep of the children.
+In the first few years of life, they need the most sleep and only learn to adapt their sleeping and waking phases to the natural day-night rhythm with increasing age.
+For this reason, mothers and fathers have to repeatedly interrupt their own sleep and forego important hours of regeneration.

 Development of sleep phases

-The results of a long-term study by the German Institute for Economic Research also show that mothers sleep on average one hour less in the first three months of their child's life than before!
-However, a persistent lack of sleep does us immense harm and not only leads to bad moods, food cravings or headaches, but also weakens the immune system in the long term and impairs health.
+The results of a long-term study by the German Institute for Economic Research also show that mothers sleep an average of one hour less than before in the first three months of their child's life!
+However, persistent lack of sleep harms us immensely and not only leads to a bad mood, ravenous appetite attacks or headaches, but also weakens the immune system and impairs our health in the long term.

-You can read more about this in our article How much sleep do we need?
+You can find out more about this in our article How much sleep do we need?.

-Although we are of course happy to put up with this for our charges, here are the most important sleep tips for parents to get the most out of the remaining hours of sleep and get through the day more alert.
+While we're happy to put up with that for our protégés, here are top sleep tips for parents to make the most of the remaining hours of sleep and get through the day more alert.

-The good news first: missing sleep can be made up!
-After a short night or a busy morning, a quick power nap at lunchtime will help you make up for your sleep deficit and build up energy for the rest of the day.
-For example, use the time when your child also takes a nap for a short recovery nap.
-Find out how to take a power nap efficiently here.
+The good news first: You can make up for lost sleep!
+After a short night or a busy morning, a short power nap at midday will help you make up for your lack of sleep and gather energy for the rest of the day.
+For example, use the time when your child also takes a nap for a short rest.
+You can find out how to efficiently organize a power nap here.

-Developing a regular sleep schedule and maintaining an evening routine will help the whole family rest better and find sleep more easily.
-Fixed bedtimes and evening rituals, such as brushing your teeth together or reading aloud, will get you in the right mood for the night and help you get some well-deserved sleep after a busy day.
+The development of a regular sleeping rhythm and maintenance of an evening routine help the whole family to get better rest and to find sleep more easily.
+Fixed bedtimes and evening rituals, such as brushing your teeth together or reading aloud, get you in the mood for the night and help you get the sleep you deserve after a hard day.

-Excitement disturbs the process of falling asleep in the evening.
-Therefore, some time before bedtime, make sure to reduce exciting or stressful activities for the family so that you and your children can slowly relax.
-Additionally, you can dim the lights to encourage melatonin production in your body and promote your sleepiness.
+Excitement disrupts the process of falling asleep in the evening.
+Therefore, make sure to reduce exciting or strenuous family activities some time before bedtime so that you and your children slowly relax.
+In addition, you can dim the lights to encourage melatonin production in the body and promote sleepiness.

 #2 Tips for the night

 Bright light inhibits the release of the sleep hormone melatonin, which regulates the sleep-wake cycle and makes us tired.
-Therefore, it's best to refrain from strong lighting and stimulating activities when you get up at night to check on your child so that your body doesn't fall into wakefulness and you don't have trouble falling asleep afterwards.
+So it's best to avoid bright lights and stimulating activities when you get up at night to check on your child, so that your body doesn't wake up and you don't have trouble falling asleep afterwards.

-Additional and mostly avoidable external stimuli can also cause your body to switch to wakefulness.
-Especially looking at the smartphone or the clock usually start the famous thought carousel, which keeps us awake and makes it difficult to fall asleep again.
-So try to focus on the important tasks and don't put additional pressure on yourself by calculating the remaining sleep time.
+Additional and mostly avoidable external stimuli can also cause the body to switch to the waking state.
+Especially the look at the smartphone or the clock usually starts the famous carousel of thoughts, which keeps us awake and makes it difficult to fall asleep again.
+So try to focus on the important tasks and not put additional pressure on yourself by calculating the remaining sleep time.

-If falling back asleep still doesn't work right away, the key is to stay calm.
+If falling asleep again doesn't work right away, it's time to stay calm.
 Stress activates the nervous system and promotes the production of the stress hormone cortisol.
-This further hinders the process of falling asleep and makes you more awake than sleepy.
-Some breathing exercises or relaxation techniques can specifically help you calm down and get tired again.
-Take a look here.
+This also hinders the process of falling asleep and makes you more awake than sleepy.
+Some breathing exercises or relaxation techniques can help you to calm down and get tired again.
+Have a look here.

-In any case, try to get up with the first alarm clock.
-In the morning, our body naturally wakes us up by reducing melatonin production and releasing more cortisol.
-However, activating the snooze function usually causes your body to fall back into deep sleep and sleep is again interrupted in an unnatural way with each ringing of the alarm clock.
-This has a negative effect on your daily form and not only makes you tired and sluggish, but also reduces your ability to concentrate and perform.
-Even if it is difficult at first, it is therefore better to do without the snooze button and get up straight away.
-Daylight, fresh air and light exercise stimuli also wake you up and help you get a strong start to the day.
+Try to get up with the first alarm clock.
+In the morning, our body naturally wakes us up by reducing melatonin production and increasing the release of cortisol.
+Using the snooze function usually causes your body to fall back into deep sleep and the sleep is unnaturally interrupted with every ringing of the alarm clock.
+This has a negative effect on the daily form and not only makes you tired and sluggish, but also reduces the ability to concentrate and perform.
+Even if it's difficult at first, it's better not to hit the snooze button and get up straight away.
+Daylight, fresh air and light movement stimuli also wake you up and help to get the day off to a strong start.

-For growth and development, children need significantly more sleep than adults.
-Whether we are early risers or night owls is not really a matter of upbringing, but innate.
-Experts assume that between the 8th month and the 3rd year of life it becomes apparent which sleep type a child belongs to.
-Therefore, remember to pay attention to both your own and your child's individual sleep needs and, for example, refrain from waking your child if it is not absolutely necessary.
-This way, both parties can sleep well according to their own needs and get through the day.
+Children need significantly more sleep than adults for growth and development.
+Whether we are early risers or night owls is actually not a matter of upbringing, but innate.
+Experts assume that between August 8 and month and the 3 year of life it becomes clear to which sleep type a child belongs.
+Therefore, remember to pay attention to your own sleep needs, but also to your child's individual sleep needs and, for example, refrain from waking your child if it is not absolutely necessary.
+Then both parties can sleep in optimally according to their own needs and get through the day well.

-Especially after a demanding night and lack of regeneration, the body needs a lot of nutrients and energy to function properly.
-A well-balanced breakfast is the right basis for a successful start to the day for parents and children alike and, at best, consists of plenty of healthy vitamins, strengthening protein sources and healthy fats and carbohydrates.
-This will provide you with all the essential nutrients you need to get going after the first meal of the day.
-However, remember to stay hydrated and drink at least 1.5 - 2 litres of water every day.
+Especially after a demanding night and a lack of regeneration, the body needs a lot of nutrients and energy to function properly.
+A balanced breakfast is the right basis for parents and children for a successful start to the day and ideally consists of plenty of healthy vitamins, strengthening sources of protein as well as healthy fats and carbohydrates.
+This will provide you with all the important nutrients and allow you to get off to a flying start after the first meal of the day.
+However, make sure that you are adequately hydrated and drink at least 1.5 – 2 liters of water every day.

-What mum and dad achieve in family life every day is often underestimated.
-Especially the lack of sleep in the first years of the children's lives not only wears on the nerves, but also represents a challenge for the body and the own health.
-It is therefore all the more important that parents also take time for their own need for sleep and the important (nightly) regeneration.
-After all, everyday family life can only succeed if mum and dad wake up rested in the morning and start each new day with plenty of energy.
+What mum and dad achieve every day in family life is often underestimated.
+The lack of sleep in the first years of children's lives not only gets on their nerves, but also poses a challenge for the body and one's own health.
+It is all the more important that parents also take time for their own sleep needs and the important (nightly) regeneration.
+After all, everyday family life only succeeds if mum and dad wake up rested in the morning and start each new day with a lot of energy.

 Young parents are particularly often affected by lack of sleep and sleep disorders.

-Lack of sleep has numerous negative consequences for well-being and health, e.g. leads to tiredness, sluggishness or poor concentration and performance.
+Lack of sleep has numerous negative effects on well-being and health, e.g. B to tiredness, sluggishness or poor concentration and performance

-A power nap at lunchtime brings energy and fixed bedtimes or evening routines as well as targeted relaxation before sleep prepare parents & child for a restful night.
+A power nap at midday brings energy and fixed bedtimes or evening routines as well as targeted relaxation before sleep prepare parents and child for a restful night.

-Glaring lights, unnecessary distractions and stress make it difficult to fall asleep after periods of wakefulness at night and should be avoided.
+Bright light, unnecessary distractions and stress make it difficult to fall asleep after waking up at night and should be avoided.

-Consider different sleep needs.
-In the morning it is best not to slumber, but to get up directly and start the day healthily with a balanced breakfast.
+Observe different sleeping needs.
+It is best not to snooze in the morning, but to get up straight away and start the day healthy with a balanced breakfast